 Peptic Ulcer Causes and Risk Factors

-The two leading causes of peptic ulcer disease are Helicobacter pylori (H. pylori) infection and long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and aspirin.
+The two leading causes of this condition are Helicobacter pylori (H. pylori) infection and long-term use of nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and aspirin.
 These disrupt the stomach’s protective lining, allowing stomach acid to damage tissues.

 H. pylori Infection

 This bacteria weakens the protective mucous layer of the stomach and duodenum.
 It triggers inflammation and increases susceptibility to ulcer formation.
 Left untreated, H. pylori infection can persist for years, leading not only to ulcers but also increasing the risk of stomach cancer.
-Identifying and eradicating the bacteria is therefore a cornerstone of ulcer management.
+Identifying and knowing how to remove h pylori from stomach through antibiotic therapy is therefore a cornerstone of ulcer management.

 NSAID Use